calvinp23899/ColoShop-Ecommerce/ReadMe.md

 ## Install Package
 ## How to configure and run
 ## Config SendEmail
 - Web.config -> setting email.
+- Prerequisite: Email has already verified